-Rato Macchindranath Jatra is a longest chariot festival observed in Patan that begins on the full moon day of Baishakh.
+Rato Macchindranath Jatra is the longest chariot festival observed in Patan that begins on the full moon day of Baishakh.
 Rato (Red) Macchindranath (the Tantric expression of Lokeshwar) is the God of rain and mercy.
 A large chariot is assembled and taken from place to place before reaching the final destination.
 On the final day, the bejeweled ‘bhoto’ (vest) is displayed to the public from the chariot in Jawalakhel and called as Bhoto Jatra.
 Then the chariot is dismantled and the idol of Machindranath is taken to a temple in Bungmati village.

 Seto Machhindranath Jatra

 Seto Macchhindranath Jatra is the chariot festival of Seto (White) Macchindranath in Kathmandu.
 The wooden chariot is constructed at Durbar Marg.
 The image of Seto Machhindranath is placed in chariot and chariot is pulled in a procession from one stop to another for following four days.
-It is finally stopped at Lagankhel and the image is removed from the chariot and palced in palanquin at the end of the festival.
+It is finally stopped at Lagankhel and the image is removed from the chariot and placed in palanquin at the end of the festival.
 It is then carried in a procession back to the temple at Jana Bahal in Kathmandu and chariot is dismantled.

 Indra Jatra is celebrated in the month of September for eight days worshipping rain god, Lord Indra.
 The ceremonial pole is erected at Basantapur Durbar Square on the twelfth day of the waning moon in September.
 During Indra Jatra, Lord Indra is worshipped and the pole represents the flagpole given to Lord Indra by Lord Vishnu.
-Men wearing mask of Vishnu, Bhairav and Shiva perform dances in front of public.
+Men wearing a mask of Vishnu, Bhairav, and Shiva perform dances in front of a public.
 The living goddess Kumari comes out of her palace in her chariot, which is a rare event.
-Other chariot of Bhairav and Ganesh are also pulled in the procession with mascots and musical bands.
+Other chariots of Bhairav and Ganesh are also pulled in the procession with mascots and musical bands.

 Ghode Jatra is the horse festival or horse parade that is celebrated in the month of Chaitra (March/April).
 The legend says that a demon spirit was buried under Tundikhel and the horse parade ensures that it does not return from the burial site.
 Newar communities have gatherings and feasts on this day.
-People worship Bhadrakali, Kankeswari and Bhairav.
+People worship Bhadrakali, Kankeswari, and Bhairav.
 Traditionally, Nepalese Army performs various parades, horse races, athletics, acrobats, etc. in Tundikhel on the occasion of Ghode Jatra.